johnperry-math/AoC2023/README.md

 * It was not quite so straightforward in Rust, for the reasons mentioned above.

-## :cactus: Day 8: Haunted Wasteland
+## Day 8: Haunted Wasteland
+:desert:

 Today's introduction manages to be both melancholy and spooky.